-You will need to get to the root cause the burning oil smell and/or oil consumption issue to help determine the nature of the issue, the cost of the fix and if it is worth fixing given the age, condition and miles on your vehicle.
+You will need to get to the root cause of the burning oil smell and/or oil consumption issue to help determine the nature of the issue, the cost of the fix, and if it is worth fixing given the age, condition, and miles on your vehicle.

 You’ll need to immediately address the issue because it can quickly lead to extensive damage as the engine more oil burns in the combustion chambers.

 Below is a guide to help you navigate that pesky check engine light and your burning oil problem.

 Take a close look at the oil when your vehicle is on a flat surface and when it’s also cold, making it necessary to wait until the engine is turned off and cools for a few minutes.

 When checking the oil level with your dipstick, you may discover that there isn’t much oil left, which is a sign that a leak is present.

 You can fix a car that burns oil by replacing the valve seals, which requires removing the engine head to access the valves.
 You can also use products that stop the oil leak and recondition your valve seals.

 In some cases when the problem is more extensive, you’ll need to replace the catalytic converter, which is an expensive part to purchase when the car isn’t under warranty.

 How much does it cost to fix a car that burns oil?

 The cost to have your car fixed by a mechanic when it’s burning oil ranges from $900 to $1,800 for every cylinder head that needs to be replaced.